Skip to main content

 Definition

-For the purposes of Personal Income Tax , taxpayers who prove a degree of disability equal to or greater than 33% are considered people with disabilities.
+For the purposes of IRPF , taxpayers who prove a degree of disability equal to or greater than 33% are considered to be persons with disabilities.

-In particular, a degree of disability equal to or greater than 33% will be considered accredited in the case of Social Security pensioners who have a recognized permanent total, absolute or major disability pension and in the case of passive class pensioners. who have a recognized retirement or retirement pension due to permanent incapacity for service or uselessness.
-Likewise, a degree of disability equal to or greater than 65% will be considered accredited, in the case of people whose disability is declared judicially, even if they do not reach said degree.
+In particular, a degree of disability equal to or greater than 33% will be considered accredited in the case of Social Security pensioners who have been granted a pension for total, absolute or severe permanent disability and in the case of pensioners of passive classes who have been granted a retirement pension for permanent disability for service or uselessness.
+Likewise, a degree of disability equal to or greater than 65% will be considered accredited in the case of persons whose incapacity is declared judicially, even if it does not reach said degree.